MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/teams-customer-support-swarm.md

    > If you don't see the **Create swarm** option, check the overflow actions.
 If you still don't see it, ask your administrator to assign access privileges for you.

 1. On the **Intelligent case swarming (preview)** form, type information into the following fields:
-    - **What do you need help with**: Type a succinct question about what you want help with.
+    - **What do you need help with?**: Type a succinct question about what you want help with.
 The question will be used to find skills and experts to help you.
-    - **What are some things you have already tried** (optional, 500-character limit): Type the details about steps you've already taken to try to resolve the issue, and any results.
+    - **What are some things you have already tried?** (optional, 500-character limit): Type the details about steps you've already taken to try to resolve the issue, and any results.
 These details help confirm that any required processes have been followed, and also provides immediate context for other swarm participants who are invited to collaborate on the issue.
     - **Request skills needed** (optional): As part of the swarm request, the system takes the following actions:
       - Suggest skills base on case title or other case-related conditions your administrator has defined
       - Attempts to match skills based on your swarm question